RikhiSingh/LeetCode/README.md

 ## Contact

-If you have any questions, feel free to reach out via GitHub Issues or [your contact information].
+If you have any questions, feel free to reach out via GitHub Issues or rikhi_singh@outlook.com.

 ---